Kevin12J/cse15l-lab-reports/lab1.md

 cat: lecture1: Is a directory
 [user@sahara ~]$
 ```
-the output is `cat: lecture1: Is a directory` and this is an error because `cat` had a directory used as an argument
+Using the `cat` command with a directory as an argument will result in an error.
+The output was `cat: lecture1: Is a directory` since a directory was used an argument.
 ### file as argument
 Call the `cat` command as `cat Hello.java` in the directiory `/home/lecture1`
 ```